-Section 10.
+Section 11.
 Stipends

-- A. Effective July 1, 2024, the parties agree the University will provide a total annual stipend of \$400.00, to sworn officers for completing any or all of the following training(s): - a) NARCAN; - b) Taser (if implemented); - c) Weapons Qualification; or, - d) Deputy Sheriff Powers-being sworn in as a Deputy Sheriff (Suffolk County). - B. All bargaining unit employees shall attend training for Epinephrine Auto-Injectors (EpiPens).
-If a bargaining unit member agrees to carry and administer the EpiPen, the employee shall receive an annual stipend of \$100.
+Effective July 1, 2024, the parties agree the University will provide a total annual stipend of, totaling \$500.00, to sworn officers for completing any or all of the following training(s):

+- a) NARCAN;

+- b) Taser (if implemented);

+- c) Weapons Qualification; or,

+- d) Deputy Sheriff Powers-being sworn in as a Deputy

+- Sheriff (Suffolk County).

+- e) Body Cameras (the Union must be notified 60 days prior to implementation and the University agrees to enter into impact bargaining over the policy regarding body cameras)

+- f) Epinephrine Auto-Injectors (EpiPens)

-Section 11.
+Section 12.
 Education Incentive